ivanklak/theory/JS_theory.md

 ## Context

 `Context` in JavaScript is related to objects.
 It refers to the object within the function being executed. `this` refers to the object that the function is executing in.

-A recursive function must have a **termination condition**, if it is not specified, the function will be called until **the maximum recursion depth** is reached, then an exception will be generated.

-The total number of nested calls is called **the recursion depth**.

 ```js
 const person = {